 Admittedly I’m preaching to the converted here at Templafy, but distributing newly designed templates to our team was particularly easy through “Templafy’s Templafy” and most importantly, the team actually uses the new templates!
 And when I updated and rolled out our company font using Templafy, the uptake by our team was instantaneous and consistent.

-Lastly, features such as our BrandChecker allow for situations where even if an employee does go off-brand, whether that’s choosing your old font for a presentation or reusing an old document from their desktop, all content is validated against the latest versions published by administrators in Templafy and checked for compliance.
-If they don’t meet your company’s current guidelines for the new brand identity, updates or alerts are sent to the individual who is then given a choice of alternative fonts, images, company colours and logos to update their document with.
+Lastly, features such as our brand management tools allow for situations where even if an employee does go off-brand, whether that’s choosing your old typography for a presentation or reusing an old document from their desktop, all content is validated against the latest versions published by administrators in Templafy and checked for compliance.
+If they don’t meet your company’s current guidelines for the new brand identity, updates or alerts are sent to the individual who is then given a choice of alternative fonts, images, company colors and logos to update their document with.

 Importantly, even with technology that’s as easy to use as Templafy, make sure everyone in your organization has sufficient training and workshops to give them the confidence to use these tools as soon as the brand refresh takes effect.
 By enabling staff to focus on their jobs rather than brand-guidelines, it means you’ll reap the full benefits of a team of active brand ambassadors who are adding daily value to your brand identity.